PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 "redux" contains enhancements like additional middelware that is loaded.

-"routes" contains at least one file for all the app's routes.
+The "routes" folder contains at least one file for all the app's routes.
 Again, this is nested deeper than necessary, just my personal opinion here again.

 The "assets" folder contains - as you would expect ;-) - the app's assets like images, fonts or global styles.

-## Where to start developing?
+## Where to start exploring?

 This isn't an easy question, as I've found the parts of react projects to be extremely coupled by nature.
 You need a server and the client code from start when developing an universal application.